 Defaulted loans are loans resulting from the failure of a participant to make the required loan repayments on an outstanding loan.
 These loans are considered a distribution to the participant for which a federal 1099R tax form is issued.
-There were no defaulted loans during fiscal year 2018.
+During fiscal year 2021, defaulted loans totaled \$0.